jataware/dojo/README.md

 # Dojo Integrated Development Environment

+For more comprehensive developer documentation, you can find the Dojo Developer Docs [here](https://www.dojo-modeling.com/dev-docs).

 ## Setup

 1. Clone repo: `main` is used as the stage/development branch.
 All work and Pull Requests are based against it.